shamanthss/iptracker/README.md

 # What is IP-Tracker ?

-IP-Tracer is use to track ip address.
+IP-Tracker is use to track ip address.
 IP-Tracker is developed for linux and android terminal like Termux and GNURoot Debian. you can retrieve any ip address information using IP-Tracer.
 IP-Tracer use ip-api to track ip address.

 # How to install IP-Tracker ?